Medically reviewed by Drugs.com. Last updated on Aug 18, 2019.

 Based on the American Society of Health-System Pharmacists (ASHP), the Infectious Diseases Society of America (IDSA), the Surgical Infection Society (SIS), and the Society of Healthcare Epidemiology of America (SHEA) guidelines for antimicrobial prophylaxis in surgery, aztreonam is an effective and recommended alternative agent (in combination with other antibiotics) for patients with beta-lactam allergy for a number of surgical procedures (eg, gastroduodenal, biliary tract, appendectomy, hysterectomy, urologic involving implanted prosthesis, liver transplantation, or pancreas and pancreas-kidney transplantation) and may be used first-line in combination with cefazolin for procedures involving implanted prosthetic material (eg, penile prosthesis).

 Hypersensitivity to aztreonam or any component of the formulation

-Moderately severe systemic infections: 1 g IV or IM or 2 g IV every 8 to 12 hours.
-Note: IV route preferred for septicemia, intra-abdominal abscess, or peritonitis; higher doses (8 to 12 g daily) may be needed for patients with cystic fibrosis (Zobell, 2013) or other infections (Solomkin, 2010).
+Moderately severe systemic infections: 1 g IV or IM or 2 g IV every 8 to 12 hours; maximum: 8 g/day.
+Note: IV route preferred for septicemia, intra-abdominal abscess, or peritonitis; higher doses (8 to 12 g/day) may be needed for patients with cystic fibrosis (Zobell 2013).

-Severe systemic or life-threatening infections (eg, Pseudomonas aeruginosa): IV: 2 g every 6 to 8 hours; maximum: 8 g daily.
-Note: Higher doses (8 to 12 g daily) may be needed for patients with cystic fibrosis (Zobell, 2013) or other infections (Solomkin, 2010).
+Severe systemic or life-threatening infections (eg, Pseudomonas aeruginosa): IV: 2 g every 6 to 8 hours; maximum: 8 g/day.
+Note: Higher doses (8 to 12 g/day) may be needed for patients with cystic fibrosis (Zobell 2013).